Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Introduction

-Owing to this, it is difficult to predict exactly what 6G will be, but the research community seems to agree that 6G will be the seed for enabling extremely immersive experiences, haptics, industry 4.0 with connected intelligence, 3D full coverage of earth, and native artificial intelligence (AI)-empowered wireless communication.
-Such applications necessitate the development of novel schemes to achieve peak data rates of 1 Tbps, reliability of $99.99999\%$, position accuracy of $50$cm outdoor and $1$ cm indoor, device density of $10$ millions/$\text{km}^2$, 20 years of sensing battery life, air-interface latency of $0.1$ ms and network coverage of 167 dB.
+Owing to this, it is difficult to predict exactly what 6G will be, but the research community seems to agree that 6G will be the seed for enabling extremely immersive experiences, haptics, industry 4.0 with connected intelligence, 3D full coverage of the earth, and native \ac{AI}-empowered wireless communication.
+Furthermore, fog computing enjoys several advantages that can be leveraged to complement edge and cloud computing in 6G.
+First, for scenarios where edge devices lack the needed storage and computing capabilities, fog devices can play an important role in bringing additional storage in close proximity to edge devices, compared to cloud storage.
+By doing so, communication overhead, security, and privacy can be maintained at a desirable level.
+Furthermore, fog computing paves the way for enabling distributed systems, by overcoming the limitations experienced at centralized, cloud-based systems.
+This includes increased latency, resource drainage, and compromised privacy \cite{ji2021survey}.
+As analyzed in \cite{tong20226g}, such applications necessitate the development of novel schemes to achieve peak data rates of 1 Tbps, reliability of $99.99999\%$, the position accuracy of $50$cm outdoor and $1$ cm indoor, device density of $10$ million/$\text{km}^2$, 20 years of sensing battery life, air-interface latency of $0.1$ ms and network coverage of 167 dB.
 Such stringent \acp{KPI} impose further challenges on future wireless networks, where traditional schemes will fail to meet the needed performance.
-This requires a radical departure from conventional communication paradigms to more innovative methods, and motivates the research community to approach the enhancement of wireless networks from different perspectives through revisiting the fundamentals of the communication theory.
+This requires a radical departure from conventional communication paradigms to more innovative methods and motivates the research community to approach the enhancement of wireless networks from different perspectives by revisiting the fundamentals of communication theory.